Michael Le Roi: Because all that's next is Deadside.

 - In Riverworld, there are two afterlives: one for children who die before the age of five, and the Riverworld itself for those who die at an age where they'll be able to care for themselves once they're resurrected.

 - In The Silmarillion, one's fate after death is determined by one's race, not one's actions.
-Elves go to the Halls of Mandos (although once there, Mandos can decide to keep them there or resurrect them), humans go somewhere outside the known universe, and dwarves go hang out with the Vala (very powerful angel) that created them.
+Elves go to the Halls of Mandos (although once there, Mandos can decide to keep them there or resurrect them), while humans go somewhere outside the known universe.
+The fate of Dwarves is unknown, but speculations among the learned inhabitants of Tolkien's universe range from them also going to the Halls of Mandos (though being kept separate from the Elves) and awaiting the day when they would help in the rebuilding of the world, them (or at least their legendary Kings, such as Durin) experiencing rebirth, or their spirits simply returning to the earth and turning back to the stone they were created from.
 Hobbits are generally considered a sub-race of Men and presumably share their fate.
 If there's a particular destination for ents, orcs, trolls, et cetera, it's never specified.

 - In some Redwall books, characters both good and bad go to "Dark Forest" when they die, which appears to be a neutral place of eternal slumber.
 This trope is somewhat subverted as later books make mention of "Hellgates" regarding villainous deaths, but there appears to be no Heaven equivalent.